 6. Clear Acne

-Acne-prone skin will love this homemade activated charcoal face mask from the Free People blog.
-It can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.
+Acne-prone skin will love these homemade activated charcoal face masks.
+They can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.

 7. Make Detox Soap

 Activated charcoal soap can be used on your entire body and even on your face.
 It’s exfoliating, detoxifying and clarifying, without drying out the skin.
 Try this soap recipe with tea tree oil, which adds antifungal and antiseptic properties.